JuFisch/mysite/content/post/testing.md

 ...
 }</code></pre>

 My test file is named Pushie_test.go, following the "_test.go" convention.
-It's in the *same* package as my code to tested (package main), and I've named a testing function TestPublishHandler to communicate with PublishHandler, again following the Testing package's convention:
+It's in the *same* package as my code to test (package main), and I've named a testing function TestPublishHandler to communicate with PublishHandler, again following the Testing package's convention:

 <pre><code>package main